jcussen/synergy_plasticity_simulation/README.md

 ## Original model

 This repository is forked from [flexible_switch_2ISP](https://github.com/ejagnes/flexible_switch_2ISP).
-The original neuronal simulation model was used to produce results and figures for the following publication:
+The original neuronal simulation model was used to produce results and figures for the publication:
 [Complementary Inhibitory Weight Profiles Emerge from Plasticity and Allow Flexible Switching of Receptive Fields](https://www.jneurosci.org/content/40/50/9634).

 Everton J. Agnes (1), Andrea I. Luppi (1), and Tim P. Vogels (1,2).